braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/analytics/tracking_sessions.md

 ## Testing session tracking

-To detect sessions via your user, find your user on the dashboard and navigate to **App Usage** on the user profile.
+To detect sessions via your user, find your user on the dashboard and navigate to **Sessions Overview** on the user profile.
 You can confirm that session tracking is working by checking that the "Sessions" metric increases when you expect it to.
 App-specific details will display after the user has used more than one app.

 ![The app usage section of a user profile showing the number of sessions, last used date, and first used date.][session_tracking_7]{: style="max-width:40%;"}